rahul-kothari/twitter_real_time_clustering/README.md

-# Real-time Collective Event Stream Detection from Twitter Streams
+# Real-time Analysis of Tweets Using Unsupervised Learning

 The idea of this project was to get tweets related to a topic in real-time and use unsupervised learning techniques to cluster them into various sub-topics to analyse the popular domains with respect to the trend.
 There were 5 unsupervised learning models used that were trained on the tweets after doing pre-processing, TF-IDF and dimensionality reduction (where necessary).
 These AI models have to be evaluated too to choose the best one.
-This part is manual and left for the user to determine.
+And then the best one is used for classifying tweets in real time.

 ![Corona Dataset Classified by K-Means](/graphs/corona_classifying_dataset_with_final_model.png)